I’ve finally accepted it. Pumpkin spice has officially been pronounced dead.

 Sampling several, I’m immediately impressed by something.
 Ask any notable food blogger (anyone but me), and you’ll hear that limited edition M&M’s often fall flat because the milk chocolate overpowers whatever the advertised flavor is.
 This is certainly not the case with Holiday Mint M&M’s.
 These are peppermint city.

 The mint flavor isn’t too different than your standard red & white peppermint hard candy, so you must be a fan of those candies as a prerequisite to enjoying these.

 I will say this.
-The peppermint is so huge that the flavor profile lands firmly on peppermint without a poignant chocolate node.
+The peppermint is so huge that the flavor profile lands firmly on peppermint without a poignant chocolate note.
 My first bite had what felt a fair dosage of chocolate, but the peppermint builds as you eat more until the chocolate is perceptually absent.
-In that sense, they have the polar opposite issue that other limited edition M&M’s have.
+In that sense, they have the polar opposite issue that most limited edition M&M’s have.

 It works, but I’m not enamored either.
 The milk chocolate makes the peppermint more creamy and desserty than rival peppermint candies.
 I just didn’t find myself wanting to eat a whole lot of them.

 On the bright side, the leftovers won’t go to waste.
 The next time I go to the bar, I’ll just stuff my pockets full of Holiday Mint M&M’s in case somebody wants to kiss me.

 How Many People Will Want to Kiss Me At the Bar Rating: 1 out of 10

 Especially After I Mention My Junk Food Blog Rating: 0 out of 10

 Overall Rating: 6.5 out of 10

 To keep up with all of our product finds and Junk Bantering in real time, follow us on social media at the links below!